dependents/Dependents/readme.md

 ]
 ```

-<a name="mousemenu">/<a>
+<a name="mousemenu"><a>
 **Setting up a user mouse bindings menu item**

 In your `User` directory create a file Main.sublime-menu.  `Preferences -> Browse Packages` will help you find your `User` directory

-Into that file put this code and you will then see `Preferences -> Browse Packages`.
-Use this menu item to edit your user mouse bindings.
-It will create the correct mouse binders file in your `User` directory.
+Into that file put this code and you will then see `Preferences -> Mouse Bindings - User` in the menu.
+Now this menu item to edit your user mouse bindings.
+It will create the correct mouse binding file in your `User` directory.
+See above for mouse binding default code to copy, paste and edit.

 ```
 [